gilzim/film/README.md

 the img folder includes example pictures of the CLEVR dataset and the stats folder which contains gammas and betas distributions of the FiBN model.

 ### Setup
-Becuase we essentialy use the FiLM model, the setup instructions for the FiBN model are the same as FiLM. from FiLM's README.md:
+Because we essentialy use the FiLM model, the setup instructions for the FiBN model are the same as FiLM. from FiLM's README.md:

 First, follow the virtual environment setup [instructions](https://github.com/facebookresearch/clevr-iep#setup).